JamieT966/project-portfolio-5/README.md

 -   [Django](https://www.djangoproject.com/) was used as the framework to support rapid and secure development of the application.
 -   [Bootstrap](https://getbootstrap.com/) was used to build responsive web pages.
 -   [Django allauth](https://django-allauth.readthedocs.io/en/latest/index.html) used for account registration and authentication (version 0.41.0 installed because of project dependencies).
--   [Pillow](https://pillow.readthedocs.io/en/stable/index.html) - Python Imaging Library used for image handling
+-   [Pillow](https://pillow.readthedocs.io/en/stable/index.html) - Python Imaging Library used for image handling.
+-   [Django ckeditor](https://pypi.org/project/django-ckeditor/) - Renders rich text editor for various forms.
 -   [jquery library](https://code.jquery.com/jquery-3.4.1.min.js) - for various pieces of functionality including adding and removing items from the shopping cart and handling the increment and decrement of the quantity control.
 -   [Django crispy forms](https://django-crispy-forms.readthedocs.io/en/latest/) used to simplify form rendering.
 -   [Django import export](https://django-import-export.readthedocs.io/en/latest/) used to export list of newsletter subscribers.